 The pattern is available over on my Etsy shop:

-The tutorial is available for free over on The Craft Cotton Company’s blog:
+Tutorial to make this is available over on The Craft Cotton Company blog:

-The tutorial to make one is available for free over on The Craft Cotton Company Blog:
+The tutorial to make these is available over on the Craft Cotton Company website: